esphome/esphome-docs/components/udp.rst

 Use of the ping-pong feature will add to network traffic and the size of the transmitted packets (a single packet may include up to 4 nonces from different devices) but provides a high level of protection against replay attacks.
-It does require a 2-way network connection, and it only works on local networks because the consumer can only *broadcast* it to all the providers.
+It does require a 2-way network connection, and it only works on local networks because the consumer can only *broadcast* the nonce to the providers.

 .. note::